 There is no community tennis club in Brockton.
 Organized activity appears to be limited to secondary school use of the courts.
 Walkerton Pickleball, which totals 50 participants, modifies the Centennial Park tennis courts for summer pickleball and reported that they are in very poor condition.
-Local players also travel to other communities in the area (e.g., Hanover, Mildmay) to participate in the sport.9 are around 900,000 households in Canada playing the sport, up from an estimated 350,000 two years ago."10 The experience of other municipalities indicates that pickleball courts are currently among the most requested new facilities in Ontario communities, and there are a number of factors that will likely support continued growth in participation,11 including:
+Local players also travel to other communities in the area (e.g., Hanover, Mildmay) to participate in the sport.9

 Participation in pickleball is strong, and still rapidly growing.
-While the trend is a North American-wide phenomenon..."a recent Ipsos survey indicates there
+While the trend is a North American-wide phenomenon..."a recent Ipsos survey indicates there are around 900,000 households in